Désiré (baritone): Life and career

 In subsequent years Désiré appeared in operetta theatres in Lille, Brussels, and Marseille.
-He also became a star at Hervé’s Parisian Folies-Concertantes (later the Folies-Nouvelles).
+He also became a star at Hervé's Parisian Folies-Concertantes (later the Folies-Nouvelles).

 Finally he was engaged by Jacques Offenbach for the Théâtre des Bouffes-Parisiens, where Désiré made his brilliantly successful debut on 16 May 1857 in Vent-du-Soir, ou l'horrible festin.
 Thereafter until 1873 he remained one of the star actors of Offenbach's company, appearing in many of the premieres of Offenbach's most famous operettas.
 His greatest success was his unforgettable portrayal of the role of Jupiter in Orpheus in the Underworld, which premiered on 21 October 1858.

 Désiré also appeared at other Parisian theatres, including the Théâtre des Variétés, the Théâtre du Palais-Royal, and the Athénée-Musicale, and also worked with the French operetta composer Charles Lecocq.

 At the end of his career Désiré became increasingly addicted to alcohol and died, abandoned and in poverty, in Asnières-sur-Seine.
-He died on the 7th September 1873, aged 49, in his house in Courbevoie.
-A large congregation consisting much of theatrical Paris (including Ludovic Halévy, Hector Crémieux, Charles Lecocq, Berthelier, Léonce, Hyacinthe, Baron and Anna Judic), attended his funeral on the 10th of September.
+He died on 7 September 1873, aged 49, in his house in Courbevoie.
+A large congregation consisting much of theatrical Paris (including Ludovic Halévy, Hector Crémieux, Charles Lecocq, Berthelier, Léonce, Hyacinthe, Baron and Anna Judic), attended his funeral on 10 September.